paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Jan 14, 2026 - Happy Bday my love
+Abandoned the Claude realistic 3D Model.
+Results were a joke.
+It did help me practice my manual github pipeline, which I appreciate.
+Also have many funny results, which I am printing anyway.
+Within about 10 minutes of finding and logging into Meshy, I got EXACTLY the results I had hoped for.
+Now I know.
+Cleaning up my ASCII art animation program ... for now ... muhahahahahaha.

 ## Jan 13, 2026 - Mapping faces
 I'm working with Claude to build an app that will let me upload a face and create a somewhat realistic 3D model from it.
 Let's see how far I get.